BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 Tutorial Outline

+This is a highly detailed step-by-step outline designed to guide the student through the process of preparing jobs as well as operating the F1 laser.

 # Intro to the F1 laser

   - this is a 10W diode laser (blue) and a 2W infrared laser (green)